1gami/1gami.github.io/_posts/2019-02-03-recurrence.md

 artist: artstation.com/equinoz
 ---

-They work all day, they work all night.
+수정1They work all day, they work all night.
 <br/>They look at you, they send you thoughts.
 <br/>They just want to see you think.
 <br/>They want to know what goes on in that little brain of yours when the spark happens.